-Manufacturing is a vital component of our individualized immunotherapy approach, and we have invested significantly in our manufacturing facilities, including the acquisition of a manufacturing site in Marburg, Germany and the construction of a novel modular manufacturing facilities in Africa that we refer to as "BioNTainers".
+Manufacturing is a vital component of our individualized immunotherapy approach, and we have invested significantly in our manufacturing facilities, including the acquisition of a manufacturing site in Marburg, Germany and the construction of a novel modular manufacturing facilities in Africa and Australia that we refer to as "BioNTainers".
 All internal manufacturing is performed under GMP guidelines.
 We also rely on a network of CMOs for the manufacture of our COVID-19 vaccine.
-We do not rely on any external CMOs for the manufacture of our individualized product candidates and at this time, and we have limited redundancy among our facilities.
-Due to the individualized nature of our product candidates, we do not maintain product reserves.
+We do not rely on any external CMOs for the manufacture of our product candidates, we do not maintain product reserves.
 If any of our or our external CMOs' manufacturing facilities, including our recently introduced BioNTainers, experience difficulties, including related to manufacturing, product release, shelf life, testing, storage and supply chain management or shipping, our clinical development programs may be delayed or suspended until we or our external CMOs can resume operations.
 We may also be required to incur significant expenditures to resolve such difficulties.

 We also face the risk of inventory write-offs or redundant production capacities with respect to our COVID-19 vaccine.
-Planned new formulations of our COVID-19 vaccine, including versions that protect against new variants of COVID-19, have resulted in inventory write-offs, and may lead to additional write-offs in the future.
-In addition, we have experienced in the past, and may experience in the future, redundant production capacities under our agreements with CMOs, due to planned new formulations as well as adaptations of our COVID-19 vaccine and increased internal manufacturing capacities.
+Planned new formulations of our COVID-19 vaccine, including versions that could protect against new variants of COVID-19, have resulted or may result in significant research and development expense that was not or may not be recouped.
+In addition, we have experienced in the past, and may experience in the future, redundant production capacities under our agreements with CMOs due to planned new formulations, adaptations of our COVID-19 vaccine and increased internal manufacturing capacities.
 Significant inventory write-offs or redundant manufacturing expenses would negatively impact our results of operations.